meejah/fowl/docs/api.rst

 - ...using port 2222 on the "host" peer (Peer B), and port 8888 on the "guest" peer (Peer A)

 Well-behaved "Fowl service" code will be written so that two or more Fowl services may be composed together over one Wormhole.
-For example, we might want to do "git withme" as well as "tty-share" on the same wormhole, to accomplish "peer to peer pair programming"
+For example, we might want to do "git withme" as well as "shwim" (shell-with-me) on the same wormhole, to accomplish "peer to peer pair programming"

 What About the API?